dinhomathias/Amc/Transition-guide-to-Version-11.0.md

 ```

 ## Note about version 12
 In version 12 of `python-telegram-bot`, `use_context` will default to `True`.
 This means that your old handlers using pass_ will stop working.
-It also means that after upgrading to version 12, you can remove `use_context=True` from your `` if you so desire.
+It also means that after upgrading to version 12, you can remove `use_context=True` from your `Updater` if you so desire.

 # Custom handlers
 This part is only relavant if you've developed custom handlers, that subclass `telegram.ext.Handler`.
 To support the new context based callbacks, add a method called `collect_additional_context` to your handler.
 The method receives a `CallbackContext` object, and should add whatever extra context is needed (at least everything that could be added via `pass_` arguments before).
 Note that `job_queue, update_queue, chat_data, user_data` is automatically added by the base `Handler`.